v-barbosavaz/v-barbosavaz.github.io/_posts/2019-08-16-agnostic-crowd-counting.md

 ### Approaches

-To estimate the number of people in an image there is two principal approaches : detection-based method and regression-based method.
+To estimate the number of people in an image there are two main approaches : detection-based method and regression-based method.

 #### Detection-based counting
 <!--Detector-->